 According to a recent study, about 85 million households in America have a pet, roughly 68%.
 Cats and dogs are the most popular pets, with the number of dog households edging out cats by about 13 points (60.2% dogs vs. 47.1% cats).
 RV’ing with your pets (whether full-time or part-time) is gaining popularity so I would like to offer some tips to help if the unthinkable happens and your dog goes missing from your RV or campground.

 Our organization, Lost Dogs of America, has helped in the recovery of thousands of missing dogs from all types of situations.
 We are a network of pet-loving volunteers who have banded together to assist owners who are missing a pet.
-Along with our software partner, Helping Lost Pets we offer free services and advice to anybody in North America who may need it.
+Along with our software partners, Helping Lost Pets and Pet FBI, we offer free services and advice to anybody in North America who may need it.

 Some of our state affiliates have been in existence since 2010 and we can now look back at our statistics and make some pretty good predictions about what may or may not have happened to your missing dog.
 The most important thing we have learned is that lost dogs (and pets of all types, although we focus our efforts on dogs) do not drop off the face of the earth.
 They are out there somewhere.
 But sometimes connecting the dots to get them home is counter-intuitive to what the owners may do in a panic.